OPRA™ Implant System

 - Abutment Screw: A screw made of titanium alloy that locks the Abutment to the Fixture

-The components are coated with a new surface technology, BioHelix™, that has been developed by Integrum after 10 years of research and clinical testing.
-The new surface will take osseointegration to the next level and promote faster, stronger attachment to the bone, thereby increasing the strength of the bone-to-implant interface.
-The prosthesis is connected to the OPRA Implant System using a connection and load controlling device.
-Integrum has developed specific components each customized for different indications levels, including both upper and lower limb.
+The OPRA™ Fixture is coated with a new surface technology, BioHelix™, that has been developed by Integrum after 15 years of research and clinical testing.
+The surface will take osseointegration to the next level and promote faster, stronger attachment to the bone, thereby increasing the strength of the bone-to-implant interface.
+The prosthesis is connected to the OPRA™ Implant System using a connection, load controlling device.
+Integrum has developed specific components each customized for different indication levels, including both upper and lower limb.

-The OPRA components are implanted during two surgeries (read more about the Surgical procedure).
-The first surgery with the OPRA Implant System was performed in 1990 by Dr. Rickard Brånemark and since the start over 25 years ago, over 400 surgeries have been performed in twelve countries.
-Clinical studies show that the surgery significantly improves the quality of life for amputees*.
+The OPRA™ Implant System components are implanted during one or two surgeries.
+The first surgery with the OPRA™ Implant System was performed in 1990 by Professor Per-Ingvar Brånemark and Professor Björn Rydevik and over the coming almost 30 years, more than 500 surgeries have been performed in fourteen countries.
+Clinical studies show that the surgery significantly improves the quality of life for amputees.

 - Increased range of motion